TheTrueIndolent/voodoo-casting-bar/README.md

 - The Latency of the casting spell with a red bar!
 - The Ticks of a channeled spell!
 - All those features are movable, and you can choose which will be visible!
 - Color the player's casting bar!
-You can choose to color the casting bar according to your Class's Color!
+You can choose to color the casting bar according to your Class's Color, or according to the Spell's School!
 - The Target’s Casting Bar becomes movable and scalable!
 - The Focus' Casting Bar becomes movable and scalable!
 - Works with Shadowed Unit Frame a.k.a SUF!
 Please read the instructions in the options!